dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 	- HE Ticket(s): HE-1375
 	- Vendor Ticket(s): XSS-5766
 	- Update: [[Sep 3rd, 2024]]
-		- the extra messages have not  helped.
+		- the extra messages have not  helped. the only method of debugging is to serially debug while the issue is happening. #cts-jeff has a
 	- Update: [[Aug 27th, 2024]]
 		- {{embed ((66ce315d-da17-4b22-a8de-3ad0feee85b9))}}
 	- Update: [[Aug 20, 2024]]